DFHack/dfhack/docs/dev/data-identity.rst

 this ``type_identity`` object will hold a (borrowed) pointer to that object, unloading the plugin will result in a dangling pointer reference within the Lua environment.
-It is, at present, incumbent on plugin authors to ensure that they do not use plugin defined type identities on objects that will persist in the Lua environment beyond the lifetime of the plugin.
+It is, at present, incumbent on plugin authors to ensure that they do not use plugin defined type identities on objects that may persist in the Lua environment beyond the lifetime of the plugin.
 Declaring a ``struct_identity`` in a plugin that is the child of another ``struct_identity`` will also result in a potentially dangling reference to that identity in the ``child`` vector of the parent identity, which means this must also be approached with caution.